data-gymnasia/courses/content/linear-algebra/content.md

 ::: .exercise
 **Exercise**
 Suppose that $\mathbf{u} = [2,0]$ and $\mathbf{v} = [1,2]$.
 Draw the set of all points $(a,b)$ in $\mathbb{R}^2$ for which the vector $[a,b]$ can be written as an *integer* linear combination of $\mathbf{u}$ and $\mathbf{v}$.

+Note: an integer linear combination is a linear combination where the weights are integers.
 :::

+    div(id="editor1")

- _{button.next-step} Continue_
+_{button.next-step} Submit_

  ---

 *Solution*.
-The integer linear combinations of the two vectors form a lattice as shown.
+A bit of experimentation reveals that the integer linear combinations of these two vectors form a lattice as shown.

     center: img(src="images/lattice.svg" width="400px")